cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 Imagine that the goal is to play this game 2000 times with the intention to achieve the highest rewards.
 We can only learn about the rewards by pulling the arms -- we don't have any information about the distribution behind the scenes.
 We maintain an average reward per pull for each arm as a guide for which arm to pull in the future.

 **Greedy**
 The most basic algorithm to score well is to pull each arm once and then forever pull the arm that performed the best in the sampling stage.
 This could be modified by pulling each arm $$n$$ times and then pulling the best arm, while allowing "best arm" to be updated if the average reward for the current best arm becomes worse than another arm.
+If multiple actions have the same value, then select either the lowest index or one of the ties at random.

 **Epsilon Greedy**
 $$\epsilon$$-Greedy works similarly to Greedy, but instead of **always** picking the best arm, we use an $$\epsilon$$ value that defines how often we should randomly pick a different arm.
 We keep track of which arm is the current best arm before each pull according to the average reward per pull, then play that arm $$1-\epsilon$$ of the time and play a random arm $$\epsilon$$ of the time.
 For example if $$\epsilon$$ was 0.1, then we'd pick the currently known best arm 90% of the time and a random arm 10% of the time.

 The idea of usually picking the best arm and sometimes switching to a random one is the concept of **exploration vs. exploitation**.
 Think of this in the context of picking a travel destination or picking a restaurant.
 You are likely to get a very high "reward" by continuing to go to a favorite vacation spot or restaurant, but it's also useful to explore other options that you could end up preferring.
 (Note to self: Think about not eating the same exact meals every day.)

+This idea is also seen in online advertising, where an advertiser might create a few ads for the same product, then show a random one for each user on the site.
+They could then monitor which ones get the most clicks and therefore which ones tend to work better than the others.
+Should they greedily "exploit" by using the best-ranked ad or continue accumulating data or use some kind of epsilon Greedy method that now mostly uses the best ad but also sometimes shows other ones to accumulate more data.

 **Bandit Regret**
 The goal of the agent playing this game is to get the best reward.
-This is done by pulling the best arm.
+This is done by pulling the best arm repeatedly, but this is of course not known to the agent in advance.
 We can define a very sensible definition of average regret as

 $$ \text{Regret}_t = \frac{1}{t} \sum_{\tau=1}^t (V^* - Q(a_\tau)) $$

 where $$ V^* $$ is the fixed reward from the best action, $$ Q(a_\tau) $$ is the reward from selecting arm $$ a $$ at timestep $$ \tau $$, and $$ t $$ is the total number of timesteps.

-So at each timestep, we are computing the difference between if we had picked the best possible action compared to the actual action that we pulled and taking the average.
+So at each timestep, we are computing the difference between if we had picked the best possible action (for the sake of the calculation we assume that we are able to know this) compared to the actual action that we pulled and taking the average.

 In other words, this is the average of how much worse we have done than the best possible action over the number of timesteps.